jgonzalezr/AutoSaveBuildLatex/README.md

 With these setting, pressing <kbd>Ctrl + Shift + S</kbd> will turn the auto_save_latex plugin
 on or off.
 Pressing <kbd>Ctrl + Shift + B</kbd> will turn the auto_build_latex plugin
 on or off.
-**If you do not want to compile the .TEX file after each change leave the auto_build_latex plugin disabled.**
 A status message will be displayed in the Sublime Status Bar each time a plugin is turned on or off.

+**If you do not want to build the .TEX file after each change leave the auto_build_latex plugin 'off'.**

 By default, auto-save-build-latex debounces "save" and "build" events by 1 second.